 6 And when they opposed themselves, and blasphemed, he shook his raiment, and said unto them, Your blood be upon your own heads; I am clean; from henceforth I will go unto the Gentiles.

-Topical Bible Studies > Preaching the Gospel > This Study
+Topical Bible Studies > The Gospel > This Study